 And here, in an effort to make clearer, the waters become bloodied and muddied, IMA trying to stay on point, really I ams.
 One of the core notions of Red Lemonade is to turn the tapestry around (it’s all a vast tapestry, wink wink) and see the jumble of threads, to take a tour of the sausage factory and then bite hard into the red meat (topped with a lil' lemon juice).
 So, in an effort of full disclosure, they left the keys for me to lock up, and instead a grabbed a generator and some go-juice and hooked it up to the servers.
 In short, while I am trying to be objective and open as possible with this clarification, it none the less it the expurged understanding of the ball of wax from my own self, YMMV, as they say over at the Blue.

-The dark secret of the Men in Tweed inside that black box is all the Great Novels We Never Saw and 2, there deep prejudices, likes, reading history and sociopyschological make-up.
+The dark secret of the Men in Tweed inside that black box is all the Great Novels We Never Saw.
+And selection was driven by their deep prejudices, likes, reading history and sociopyschological make-up.
+So, my personal preferences are on display here, but keep in mind that everyone can contribute and comment on uploaded works, and it is the community as a whole that drives the selection process.
+This post is an effort to identify the basic tenements or starting definitions of Red Lemonade.
 Indeed, we go deep into the niches, Fiction, Literary Fiction, Alternative Literature, my skewed understanding of the Whole Gig.
 In short, as I am the hermit in the cave here, with this unique little platform to broadcast reader-writers and writer-readers: I’ve blown myself up, for your perusal.
 I have seen it in the sky and my sons have held it in their hands.
-Do you believe? :http://redlmnd.tumblr.com/post/35946797121 Red Lemonade community website and editorial platform is for multiple authors, it’s a tool for orchestrators to connect with a distinct niche of readers and writers under this rubric, this banner, this ship's flag/jolly roger.
+Do you believe? :http://redlmnd.tumblr.com/post/35946797121

 There is a keen focus on language, be it dialog, comprehension or mental frames.Memory, consciousness, the visceral and the cerebral, are important, with the writer showing a deep empathy for individual human beings.